Dick Schulze: Post-congressional career

-Schulze was the Senior Legislative Consultant to Valis Associates, a Republican firm, on issues involving energy, transportation, free trade, business taxes, environmental regulation of business, and gun rights.
+After leaving Congress, Schulze became a consultant to Valis Associates, a Republican firm, on issues involving energy, transportation, free trade, business taxes, Environmental law of business, and Gun politics in the United States.

 Personal life

-Schulze was married to Anne "Nancy" Lockwood, with whom he had four children, until her death from breast cancer in 1990.
-He later married Nancy Waltermire (née Senechal), widow of former Montana Secretary of State Jim Waltermire.
+Schulze married Anne Nancy Lockwood in 1955, and they had four children, and were married until her death from breast cancer on February 16, 1990.
+He then married Nancy Waltermire (née Senechal), widow of former Montana Secretary of State Jim Waltermire.